raynaldmo/d9book/book/development.md

 ![Solr Dashboard](/images/solr-dash.png)

 The admin UI is protected by basic authentication.
-The preconfigured admin account in security.json is user `solr` using the password `SolrRocks`.
+The preconfigured admin account in `security.json` is user `solr` and the password `SolrRocks`.

-To access the Solr container from DDEV's web container, use `http://solr:8983`.
+To access the Solr container from DDEV's web container (i.e. from within Drupal), use `http://solr:8983`.

 ::: tip Note
 Don't use `localhost` for the name of the solr server in your search api configuration.
 Use `solr` instead.